-In most cases, a lecturer's or senior lecturer's primary responsibility is teaching and therefore, is expected to be a highly effective teacher.
-In most cases, those responsibilities will primarily be devoted to teaching multiple sections of the same undergraduate courses.
-The heavy teaching load of such individuals constitutes a full workload and offsets the absence of a full range of regular faculty responsibilities that normally rounds out the typical full undergraduate faculty workload at KSU.
+In most cases, lecturers' and senior lecturers' primary responsibility is teaching and therefore are expected to be highly effective teachers.
+In most cases, their responsibilities will primarily be devoted to teaching multiple sections of the same undergraduate courses.
+The heavy teaching load of these individuals constitutes a full workload and offsets the absence of a full range of regular faculty responsibilities that normally rounds out the typical full undergraduate faculty workload at KSU.
 In rare cases, the responsibilities assigned to a lecturer or senior lecturer may be individualized and differ from the typical lecturer or senior lecturer workload described above.
 In such cases, the responsibilities must be specified in the FPA.

 Unless otherwise set forth in the Faculty Performance Agreement (FPA), there are no expectations for scholarship.
-Service responsibilities may be limited to the minimum necessary to successfully teach their assigned courses (e.g., attendance at relevant department meetings and participation on appropriate department committees).
+Their service responsibilities may be limited to the minimum necessary to successfully teach their assigned courses (e.g., attendance at relevant department meetings and participation on appropriate department committees).